Light from darkness: history of a hot dark sector: Introduction

-In this work, we study a scenario in which the HS was initially more populated than the VS. Specifically, we implement this by assuming that the HS was in thermal equilibrium and was hotter than the VS, $T ' \gg T$ \cite{Berlin:2016vnh,Heurtier:2019eou,Ertas:2021xeh,Garani:2021zrr}.
-This is conceivable if, for instance, the inflaton decayed dominantly into HS particles, a scenario called asymmetric reheating \cite{Berezhiani:1995am,Adshead:2016xxj,Hardy:2017wkr,Tenkanen:2016jic,Sandick:2021gew,Ireland:2022quc}.
-Concretely, we will assume that, at some initial moment, the Universe can be characterised by a temperature ratio such that $\xi_i = T'_i/T_i \gg 1$.
-We will also assume that $T'_i \gtrsim m_{\rm dm}$, with $m_{\rm dm}$ the mass of the DM particle.
-Since the HS is in thermal equilibrium, the DM abundance is simply determined by thermal freeze-out into lighter HS particles, or DM companion in the sequel, a scenario called secluded freeze-out \cite{Pospelov:2007mp}.
-Our main objective will then be to follow the subsequent evolution of the companion particles after DM freeze-out.
-In particular, we want to study how the VS is reheated after DM freeze-out, making sure that the universe is radiation dominated and dominantly made of SM particles by the time of Big Bang Nucleosynthesis (BBN) \cite{Hannestad:1995rs,Kawasaki:2000en}.
+Concretely, our setup is as follows.
+We will first assume that the Universe has two independent sectors, HS and VS, both in thermal equilibrium but characterised by a constant temperature ratio initially, $\xi_i = T'_i/T_i$.
+We will focus in particular on the case of $\xi_i \gg 1$ but, for continuity, consider also the opposite, $\xi_i \ll 1$.
+Second, we will assume that the DM abundance is determined by thermal freeze-out within the HS.
+The case of relativistic DM freeze-out, similar to the freeze-out of SM neutrinos, defines what has been called the 'relativistic floor' in \cite{Hambye:2018dpi,Coy:2021ann}, see figure \ref{fig:newDomain}.
+Relativistic freeze-out occurs typically provided the DM companions are heavier than the DM particles.
+The bulk of the domain corresponds to DM particles whose abundance is set by annihilation into lighter HS particles, a scenario called secluded freeze-out \cite{Pospelov:2007mp}.
+Our main problem throughout will be to follow the subsequent evolution of the companion particles after DM freeze-out, making sure that the Universe is radiation dominated and made dominantly of SM particles by the time of BBN \cite{Hannestad:1995rs,Kawasaki:2000en}.